Requests hang forever: why missing timeouts cause recurring outages in .NET

 Rescuing an ASP.NET service in production?
 Start at the .NET Production Rescue hub and the .NET category.

-The mechanism: infinite waits capture capacity
+Why requests hang forever: infinite waits capture capacity

 Missing timeouts are not a performance problem.
 They are a capacity problem.